Adaptive/Special Olympics Competitions

 Coaching fees: The coach charges a fee for the time spent with the skater at the event, which varies per coach.
 This fee can include time, mileage, hotels, meals, etc., depending on the coach's charges.

-Special Olympics Winter Sport Canada - Figure Skating Rules: For Domestic events at the Regional, Provincial, and National level.
+Special Olympics Winter Sport Canada - Figure Skating Rules: For Domestic events at the Regional, Provincial, and National levels.

 SPECIAL OLYMPICS COMPETITION INFO